-Very Somewhat Slightly Not Likely
+Very Somewhat Slightly Not likely

-grazing 1 2 3 4
+Grazing 1 2 3 4

-forestry 1 2 3 4
+Forestry 1 2 3 4

-fee hunting 1 2 3 4
+Fee hunting 1 2 3 4

-recreation visit 1 2 3 4
+Recreation visit 1 2 3 4

-other 1 2 3 4
+Other 1 2 3 4

-11. The CRP was established in 1985 with 10 year contracts to protect highly erodible land with cover crops.
+11. The CRP was established in 1985 with 10-year contracts to protect highly erodible land with the protect h over crops.
 What should be the policy when these contracts begin to expire on September 20, 1995?

-Definitely should continue Probably should continue 2 Probably should not continue 3 Definitely should not continue 4 offer to extend all contracts for several more years at the current payment rate per acre offer to extend some contracts on the most highly erodible land with new bids replace the CRP with water quality and conservation incentive payments offer to extend the contract with a reduced payment rate offer to extend contract with incentives for haying, base protection, grazing, or other use
+Definitely should continue Probably should continue 2 Probably should not continue 3 Definitely should not continue 4 Offer to extend all contracts for several more years at the current payment rate per acre Offer to extend some contracts on the most highly erodible land with new bids Replace the CRP with water quality and conservation incentive payments Offer to extend the contract with a reduced payment rate 43.0 Offer to extend contract with incentives for haying, base protection, grazing, or other use

-12. Producers should be comp in waterways as part of the tective strips along stream banks an d
+12. Producers should be compensated waterways as part of the CRP pro otective strips along stre am banks and in

-strongly agree strongly disagree
+Strongly agree Strongly disagr ee

-agree not sure disagree
+Agree Not sure Disagree

-13. How serious do you see each of the following as a problem with CRP program?
+13. How serious do you see each of the following as a problem with the CRP program?

 Serious 1 Somewhat 2 Slightly 3 Not Serious 4

-increased weed problems the property of
+Increased weed problems

-hurts local businesses and communities because of reduced farming related purchases
+Hurts local businesses and communities because of reduced farming related purchases

-costs the federal government too much money
+Costs the federal government too much money

-unfairly administered among states and counties
+Unfairly administered among states and counties

-host site for harmful insects
+Host site for harmful insects

-other reasons 7
+Other reasons